yp-talia/square-peg/README.md

 - Randomly ordered (based on which ones the player has not played - until all are played)
 - Have three internal states:
-    - isSuccess - when the player reaches the goal, e.g. When interviewing for the job of Couch Potatoe, arranges the lounge with a sofa and a TV.
+    - isSuccess - when the player reaches the goal, e.g. When interviewing for the job of Couch Potato, arranges the lounge with a sofa and a TV.
     - isFailure - when the minigame reaches a state where the player can not win.
 Either because the timer has expired, or the player selects a negative option. e.g. the alarm/bell when interviewing as a Bank Robber.
     - isNotSuccess - this is the default state.
 For each GameObject in the minigame, the player can return to isNotSuccess after being in isSuccess if they select an incorrect option after previously selecting a correct one.
 - At the end of a minigame - the player will either go up or down the leaderboard depending on whether the final state of the minigame was isSuccess or isFailure.
 The amount they go up on down the leaderboard is randomised within thresholds defined in DataManager.cs
     - If the player reaches the successThreshold - they win the game
-- If the player reaches the failureThreshold - they are presented with a game over screen, which then gives them the opportunity to play again.
+    - If the player reaches the failureThreshold - they are presented with a (soft) game over screen, which then gives them the opportunity to play again.
-    - For each time the player reaches the failureThreshold (loses) their starting position is improved by (startPositionBuff * loseCount)
-        - This decreases the chance that they will lose (as quickly/at all) on the next run, and makes the game more weighted towards the player as it progresses.
+        - For each time the player reaches the failureThreshold (loses) their starting position is improved by (startPositionBuff * loseCount).
+This decreases the chance that they will lose (as quickly/at all) on the next run, and makes the game more weighted towards the player as it progresses.

 ### Libraries, Assets and other sources

 Below is a list of packages and assets used in the final game.

 The most notable is Dialogue System - which in hindsight, may have been less work (time and effort) to build a subset of its features myself.
-In the end, I wrote a wrapper to extend its functionality and made a number of small changes and bug fixes in the package itself to deliver the featurset.
+In the end, I wrote a wrapper to extend its functionality and made a number of small changes and bug fixes in the package itself to deliver the featureset.
 These can be found in:

 - DialogueScriptWrapper.cs
 - HeneGames/DialogueSystem/Scripts/DialogueUI.cs